London Bridges Walk Frequently Asked Questions

 You also have the right to access your photographs on request.
 You can also ask us any time to remove them from our website, social media platforms and delete your image(s) from our systems so that they will not be used in future versions of printed materials.

 Can I bring my dog?

 We would love to see your dogs at our London Bridges Walk!
-Please keep them on a lead and ensure their mess is cleaned up.
+Please keep them on a lead and ensure you clean up after them.

 What will happen if the event is cancelled?

 The London Bridges Walk will only be cancelled or postponed due to unforeseen and unavoidable circumstances or under government guidance due to COVID-19.
 In such an eventuality all participants will be notified as soon as possible and information will be posted on the organising charity’s website.
 If we have to cancel The London Bridges Walk, then we will refund your registration fee to you on request.

 Working in collaboration with the partner charities will bring further exposure for your business.
 Working together will add value to both the event and your business and increase your customer base.
 Ultimately, this will raise crucial income enabling the partner charities to continue their innovative research, ground-breaking training and vital support.